 Your naturopath may work to eliminate potential toxins you’ve absorbed from your environment using blood cleansers, as well as introduce a routine of botanical medicines, herbs, and supplements.
 Nutraceuticals and a change in diet can be massively helpful, especially if your psoriasis was triggered by ingested allergens.
 Most importantly, psoriasis naturopathic doctors in Calgary will customize your therapy programs to reflect your unique needs.

 Doctors believe the largest difference between psoriasis and eczema is how they present themselves on the body.
 Psoriasis is oftentimes scalier or patchier, and is more localized, whereas eczema can just show up anywhere.
 Likewise, psoriasis is generally the result of excess skin cell growth caused by inflammation, while eczema can be triggered by a natural lack of protection from irritants.

 The best way to control psoriasis is to better understand your triggers.
 A psoriasis naturopath in Calgary, AB can help you identify what causes your inflammation to control psoriasis flare-ups and offer soothing therapy solutions.

 Psoriasis does fluctuate, which means you may experience long periods of clear skin between outbreaks.
 However, psoriasis cannot be permanently cured.
-The naturopathic doctors at our clinic suggests to eliminate psoriasis triggers to grant longer periods of clear skin, and fewer flare-ups.
+The naturopathic doctor at our clinic, Dr. Lisa Keen, suggests to eliminate psoriasis triggers to grant longer periods of clear skin, and fewer flare-ups.

 Suffering from Painful Psoriasis?

 If you’ve been battling psoriasis with no luck, it’s time to visit a psoriasis naturopath in Calgary.
-No more medication and no more painful outbreaks—get to the source of your psoriasis with the help of Neurvana Health Naturopathic Clinic today.
+No more medication and no more painful outbreaks—get to the source of your psoriasis with the help of Neurvana Naturopathic Medicine today.